-The Master of Arts in Applied Child & Adolescent Psychology: Prevention & Treatment degree program gives current and aspiring child psychology professionals the skills to diagnose mental health disorders in children and teens and provide effective, evidence-based interventions.
+The Master of Arts in Applied Child & Adolescent Psychology: Prevention & Treatment degree program combines rigorous academics with hands-on clinical experience to prepare students to deliver effective mental health services to children and teens.

 Our 46-credit program can be completed in five quarters on a full-time schedule (summer quarter through summer quarter) or a little over two years attending part time.
 Most courses meet in the late afternoons, evenings or on weekends on the UW campus in Seattle.

 The program incluedes a significant practicum component, Most practicum assignments begin in mid-to-late September and last about one calendar year.
 Part-time students do their practicum in their second year.

 Students spend an average of 16 hours (two full workdays) a week on their practicum work.
 The student and the practicum site supervisor collaborate to arrange the schedule.

 Certificate in Evidence-Based Practices in Children’s Behaviorial Health

 If you are an experienced mental health professional who wants to enhance your skills in using evidence-based practices with children, teens and families, you might want to consider enrolling in our new Certificate in Evidence-Based Practices in Children’s Behavioral Health.
 This five-course program focuses on four evidence-based practices: Helping the Noncompliant Child, Cognitive Behavior Therapy for Anxiety and Mood Disorders, Trauma-Focused Cognitive Behavior Therapy and Multisystemic Family Therapy.